yohanvalencia/lakekeeper/docs/docs/storage.md

 ### S3 Compatible

 Unlike for AWS, we do not need any special trust-setup for vended credentials / STS with most S3 compatible solutions like Minio.
 Instead, we just need a bucket and an access key / secret key combination that is able to read and write from it.
-If `sts-role-arn` is provided, it is ignored.
+If `sts-role-arn` is provided, it will be sent as part of the request to the STS service.
+Keep in mind that the specific S3 compatible solution may ignore the parameter.
+Conversely, if `sts-role-arn` is not specified, the request to the STS service will not contain it.
 Make sure to select `flavor` to have the value `s3-compat`!
 This setting should work for most self-hosted S3 solutions.

 An warehouse create call could look like this: